ying-tang/help-documentation/_heat/Getting_Started_With_Heat.md

     value: { get_attr: [ coreos01_floatingip, floating_ip_address ] }

 ```
-Your Heat template can have as few or as many resources as you like.
-For example, if you want a Heat template that spins up stacks that just have security groups in them, it's very easy to do.
+Your Heat template can have as few or as many resources as you like, it's very easy to do.
 Once you've constructed a template you can create as many stacks from it as you like, using commands such as these:

 ```
 openstack stack create -t <template file> <stack name>